Grant funding

 Modern Slavery Transitional Housing Program

-• 15 survivors have been assisted, and 5 survivors have successfully completed the program to achieve independence since its launch.
+• 12 survivors have successfully completed the program to achieve independence since its launch.

 Learn more